Unidata/python-workshop/presentations/conda.md

 ## Creating environments
 - Create a simple testing environment: `conda create -n playground python=3`
 - Currently we are in the root environment: `conda env list`
-- Switch to the new environment: `(source) activate playground` `source` is necessary on Mac and Linux only.
+- Switch to the new environment: `(source/conda) activate playground`
 - We're now in the playground environment: `conda env list`
 - Check the Python version: `python --version`
 - List what's installed in this environment: `conda list`